PAIshanMadusha/taskly-firebase-app/README.md

 3. **Set up Firebase**

+## 🔥Struggling to Connect Firebase to Flutter?

+- 📖I’ve written a detailed [Medium](https://medium.com/@ishanmadusha) article explaining the step-by-step process to connect Firebase to Flutter with screenshots.

+- 📖**Read my blog on Medium here:** [Link](https://medium.com/@ishanmadusha/how-to-connect-firebase-manually-to-a-flutter-android-project-without-errors-7a2c2a8e2741)

-   To use Firebase services in this project, follow these steps:
+### To use Firebase services in this project, follow these steps:

    **Step 1: Create a Firebase Project**